 If you decide to make suggestions for changing your family gathering, it is best to have the person whose family is getting together talk to everyone about the new plan.
 Typically new plans go over better this way than when introduced by an in-law.
 You may need to negotiate some of the proposed changes but at least you'll be taking a step in the right direction!

 Another area that can be rich with parenting challenges is the interaction between the children.
 For example, younger children may want to play with their older cousins, while the older cousins want to be left alone.
 Successfully handling these types of disagreements while not offending any of the other parents is no small feat!

 Being able to enjoy a glass of wine while your children play nicely together and work out their differences by themselves is ideal.
 However, if unsupervised play doesn't work well, parents need to take a more active role.
 You can try suggesting an activity everyone can participate in playing like charades or creating a play that can be performed for the rest of the family.
-We've had some very entertaining family theater this way!
+You can look forward to some very entertaining family theater this way!

 Planning ahead is essential.
 If your children are younger than the rest, take along toys, books or other things that they enjoy.
-When they're not having fun playing with their cousins, they can play with these toys.
+Be sure your child only chooses to bring along things that they are willing to share.
 Be prepared to leave early if your children are "maxed out" and need to get to their own beds for everyone's sanity!

 Enjoying the Payoff